rukhat/Multi-Server-LAMP-Stack-Automation/README.md

 - Update `playbook.yml` to alter server setups or add new features.
 - Edit the Python script on the auth server to change how scripts are fetched and executed.

-## Security Notes

-This setup is for demonstration purposes and includes some simplifications that are not suitable for production environments.
-In a real-world scenario, you would need to:

-- Use more secure passwords and ideally a password management system.
-- Implement proper firewall rules.
-- Use SSL/TLS for all connections.
-- Follow the principle of least privilege for database users and system accounts.

 ## Troubleshooting

 If you encounter issues: